MyFormworks/Formworks/README.md

 Whenever new code is added to the `master` a [GitHub Action](https://github.com/marketplace/actions/swiftpm-jazzy-docs) generates the documentation using Jazzy and deploys it to GitHub Pages.

+A [sample project](https://github.com/myformworks/FormworksExample) is provided as an example on how to use Formworks.

 ## Contribuiting
 Please see [CONTRIBUTING.md](CONTRIBUTING.md).